CCI-GU-Sweden/Omero_GU/static/help.md

 **Log into the OMERO Upload App**
 Follow the instructions provided in the "Connecting to OMERO from the Microscope Computers" section to access the OMERO Upload App.

+&#65039; **Setup the Upload**
+If you are part of different group, you can upload directly in the group the data belongs to.
+Select the group in the "Your groups" drop-down menu.

+Optionaly, you can set a key-value pairs on **ALL** the image to upload.
+So far we propose only a 'Sample' key.
+You can either set a new value or grab an existing one, be sure to click on the "Add Pair" button.
+A new line will be added, and all images uploaded will have a new tag as well as a new entry in the key-pair values.
+You can remove it by clicking the <span style="color:red">'Remove'</span> text.

 &#128194; **Select Files or Folders to Upload**
 You can choose to upload either individual files or an entire folder.
 - *Single File Upload*: Select individual files from your local system.
 - *Folder Upload*: Select a folder to upload all supported files within it.
 Unsupported file types will be ignored.

-ALL files will be displayed here, including non-image files (.csv, .txt...).
-These files will **NOT** be uploaded.
+It is recursive, and the folder **name** will be stored in the key-value pair.

 For now, the app support the following file formats:
 - CZI file from Zeiss Light Microscope (LSM700, LSM710, LSM880, LSM980, CD7, Observer, Imager and ELYRA7).